-The mission of Disability Resources at Colorado State University Pueblo is to ensure provision of reasonable academic accommodations and support, designed to enhance academic effectiveness and promote independence in students with documented disabilities.
-Resources at CSU Pueblo is available for enrolled students.
-Professional and student employees and quests in need of disability accommodations may contact the ADA Coordinator in the Office of Institutional Equity for support.
-Learn more here: Disability Resources
+The mission of the Disability Resource & Support Center at Colorado State University-Pueblo is to ensure provision of reasonable academic accommodations and support, designed to enhance academic effectiveness and promote independence in students with documented disabilities.
+See their website or contact them at 549-2648 for assistance.